 A purchase order (PO) must be uploaded to this form to pay the access fee.
 Purchase orders will not be accepted via email.
-If you are accessing this call free of charge, benefitting from the CORNERSTONE 2.5 funding, simply upload a blank file.

 You must also upload your design file to the submission form.
-Ensure that the top cell in your design file is titled 'Cell0[Name of Institution]'.
+Ensure that the top cell in your design file is titled 'Cell0\[Name of Institution]'.

-For information about setting up CORNERSTONE as a supplier to your institution, or if you encounter any problems with the online forms, please contact cornerstone@soton.ac.uk.
+For information about setting up CORNERSTONE as a supplier to your institution, please contact cornerstone@soton.ac.uk.

-9 MASK PROCESSING PERFORMED BY CORNERSTONE
+9. MASK PROCESSING PERFORMED BY CORNERSTONE